 - Ned Fleming Trust Award The Ned N. Fleming Trust Teaching Award was established by a bequest from the late Mr. Fleming of Topeka.
 The award includes a one-time stipend of $5,000.
 Faculty members are nominated for this annual award by deans, department chairs, or faculty colleagues.
+This award is not open to nominations at this time.

 - Byron Shutz Award The Byron T. Shutz Award for Excellence in Teaching was established by the late Byron T. Shutz in 1978.
 The recipient of the Shutz Award receives a one-time stipend of $4,000 and delivers a public lecture later in the academic year.
 The lecture is followed by a reception in the recipient’s honor.
 Faculty members are nominated for this annual award by deans, department chairs, or faculty colleagues.